JarofMolasses/qmk_firmware/keyboards/ssopads/readme.md

 # Adding support for PCF8574-based I2C LCDs
 I could not find any examples of using I2C-backpacked HD44780 LCDs in QMK.
-This might be trivial to do with just base QMK libraries, but that kind of goes over my head
+This might be trivial to do with just base QMK libraries, but this was an easier implementatiion to start with and I didn't want to modify anything in the QMK core.

 ### Update QMK Core and Submodules:
 (After defining remotes)